 Projects of any type must meet DHCD's Minimum Design, Construction, and Rehab Requirements to ensure that no further investment is required during the affordability period.
-Projects awarded National Housing Trust Funds must follow the Housing Trust Fund Rehabilitation Standards.

-Rental & Homebuyer Project Eligibility
+Homebuyer Project Eligibility

-An eligible project must be either a homebuyer project or a rental project (not both).

-Homebuyer projects must be a minimum of five units of housing, which will be made available for sale to households earning incomes below 80% AMI.
+An eligible project must be a homebuyer project.
+Homebuyer projects must be a minimum of five units of housing, which will be made available for sale to first-time home buyer households earning incomes below 80% AMI.
 These projects may apply for either HOME or VHTF funds.